🌲 Front Range Plant FinderPlant finder

 Is Hens and chicks good for the Colorado Front Range?

-Yes.
-Hens and chicks is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+Yes, Hens and chicks is a well-suited groundcover for Colorado's Front Range.

 How big does Hens and chicks get?